soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The Custom tiles items are displayed.
 The Image item is checked.](media/dashboard-library-image.png "Custom tiles")

-2. Once the tile is added to the design surface.
-Expand the ellipsis menu on the tile, and select _Configure_.
+2. Once the tile is added to the design surface, expand the ellipsis menu on the tile, and select _Configure_.
 Configure the logo with the following file _C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\media\fabrikam-logo.png_.
 Select the _Update_ button once complete.

     ![The company logo configuration options are displayed.](media/configure-dashboard-logo.png "Configure Logo Image")